 In the previous sections, we are already learned how to hold the guitar and the pick.
 Now, you will get to know the movement used in strumming.
 It is very important to stay relaxed without any tension in your shoulder, elbow, or your wrist.
 You must move your hand from your wrist rather than the elbow.

-If you prefer to use a pick, your grip and the angle between the pick and the strings are the two important considerations.
+If you prefer to use a pick, the two important considerations are your grip and the angle between the pick and the strings.
 The grip should not be too loose or too tight.
 As far as the angle is concerned, some experts recommend keeping the tip of the guitar pick at an angle of 10° to 30° from the string.

 Many players prefer strumming without a pick.
 The sound in this case is a bit quieter but allows you to switch to fingerpicking if required.
 Use the first finger or your thumb for strumming.
 The first finger is good for slow and quiet strumming that isn’t very vigorous.